Introduction

 });

-In order to authorize the event source, we need to add event signature validation.
-Event signature is HMAC-SHA256
+To authenticate the event source, we need to add event signature validation.
+The event signature is an HMAC-SHA256

 header.
-For validation we will be using Node.js crypto
+For validation, we will use Node.js crypto

-utility which basically lets us to generate the same type of signature in our end.
-Generated signature and the signature included in the request should match to pass the authorization.
+utility, which lets us generate the same type of signature on our end.
+The generated signature and the signature included in the request should match to pass the authentication.
 Let's start adding validation by creating a new function function validateSignature(payload: string, signatureHeader: string)

 .
-As a first parameter it will to expect raw request payload and as a second parameter it will expect signature header value.
+As the first parameter, it will expect the raw request payload, and as the second parameter, it will expect the signature header value.
 This function will also need the webhook secret

-which we are going to add later on we create a webhook.
-Since, the signature header value also contains the cryptographic algorithm name and the signature value separated by =
+, which we created before in the Create Webhook step.
+This value can be updated later using the Update Webhooks endpoint.
+Since the signature header value contains the cryptographic algorithm name and the signature value separated by =

 , we need to extract these values into separate variables const [algorithm, signature] = signatureHeader.split("=")

 .
-Then at this point, using all the existing variables we can generate a signature crypto.createHmac(algorithm, secret).update(payload, "utf-8").digest("hex")
+Then, using all the existing variables, we can generate a signature crypto.createHmac(algorithm, secret).update(payload, "utf-8").digest("hex")

 .
 Lastly, we need to check if both signatures match and return the result.